GsDevKit/GsDevKit_upgrade/README.md

 # Upgrading GLASS/GsDevKit Applications to GemStone 3.5.0
-With the release of GemStone 3.5.0, the `$GEMSTONE/bin/upgradeImage` script step no longer unconditionally resets the session method data strcutures for all users.
+With the release of GemStone 3.5.0, the `$GEMSTONE/bin/upgradeImage` script no longer unconditionally resets the session method data strcutures for all users.
 The session method data structures are only reset when method recompilation is required, i.e., crossing 3.0 or 3.3 version boundaries.
-As a result, the `$GEMSTONE/seaside/bin/upgradeSeasideImage` needed to change.

-## $GEMSTONE/seaside/bin/upgradeSeasideImage
+With the change in `upgradeImage`, the `$GEMSTONE/seaside/bin/upgradeSeasideImage` script was going to have to change, so it seemed like a good time to make some radical changes to the script.

-In recent years, some of the `upgradeSeasideImage` functionality had been distrbuted into the [GsDevKit_home project][1]
+In recent years, some of the `upgradeSeasideImage` functionality had been distrbuted into the [GsDevKit_home project][1] in the form of an [upgradeStone][2] script.
+While greatly simplifying the upgrade process for the GsDevKit_home users, not all GLASS/GsDevKit users have been able to move their GemStone installations to GsDevKit_home, so splitting functionality across `upgradeSeasideImage` has made life more difficult for non-GsDevKit_home users.

+## GLASS/GLASS1/GsDevKit
+## GsDevKit_upgrade
+### Upgrade Challenges
+#### Method recompilation - crossing the 3.0 ad 3.3 version boundaries
+#### Reloading projects to pick up version-specific changes

-## GsDefKit_home Installation
+## GsDevKit_home Installation
 ```
 cd $GS_HOME/shared/repos
 git clone https://github.com/GsDevKit/GsDevKit_upgrade.git